jc30flores/Python-Basics-CUBO/Competitions_First_Unit/Receipts_project.md

 24- For today we have an offer, if you buy 2 Luxurious Lamps you get one with a 20% discount, and the Lovely LoveSeat is 15% off. create a new variable and discount the 20% to the luxurious_lamp_price, and then create another variable and discount the 15% to the lovely_loveseat_price.

+22- Our customer has decided they are going to purchase 3 of our Luxurious Lamps! and 5 of our Lovely LoveSeat Add the prices to customer_two_total.

 25- Do the same step 23 with the descriptions of Lovely LoveSeat and Luxurious Lamp.

 26- They’re ready to check out!
 Let’s begin by calculating sales tax.
 Create a variable called customer_two_tax and set it equal to customer_two_total times sales_tax.